pihujha/HabitTracker/README.md

 # Habit Tracker

 A personal habit tracking dashboard built as a portfolio project.
-The idea was simple: something that actually works day-to-day, not just a CRUD app dressed up as one.
-You can track habits as either binary (did it or didn't) or as a progress percentage — because logging 45 minutes at the gym when your goal was an hour still deserves credit.
+You can track habits as either binary (did it or didn't) or as a progress percentage (logic: logging 45 minutes at the gym when your goal was an hour still deserves credit).

 Live: https://habittracker-0610.web.app